 The holdings of modern design boast a unique collection of applied art of the 1940s, including glass and furniture by J. Kurzatkowski, textiles by S. and A. Milwicz, K. Szczepanowska and W. Strzeminski, ceramics by A. Kenar and his students, an jewellery by H. Grunwald and the Zaremskis, and wickerwork by W. Wolkowski.

 The Numismatics Room contains Poland's largest and most representative holdings of Greek electron coins, Greek coins from the Black Sea coast, Roman coins from the early Republic period, coins of the Piast dynasty period, as well as coins dating from contemporary times.

 The iconographic documentation preserved by the Museum is related to Polish and foreign culture.
-Among the strengths of the collection is the fourteenth-century Libri Prophetarum parchment, Jan Januszowski's and Marcello Baciarelli ennoblement papers from 1588 and 1771 respectively, letters written by S. Wyspianski in 1890-6, photographs by K. Beyer (1818-77) and J. Bulhak (1876-1950).
+Among the strengths of the collection are the fourteenth-century Libri Prophetarum parchment, Jan Januszowski's and Marcello Baciarelli ennoblement papers from 1588 and 1771 respectively, and letters written by S. Wyspianski between 1890 and 18966, photographs by K. Beyer (1818-77) and J. Bulhak (1876-1950).

 Muzeum Narodowe w Warszawie

 Aleje Jerozolimskie 3